The social media celebrity Qandeel Baloch has been strangled to death by her brother in her residence in Multan.

 However, Facebook reinstated Qandeel Baloch page saying that her posts had not violated Facebook community standards and policies.
 “Aaj se no video.
 Get lost tharki awam (I won’t post videos on Facebook anymore.
 Get lost, you perverts),” Qandeel posted on Facebook on her return.

-Baloch was one of those who want to gain the limelight by hook or crook.
+Baloch was one of those who wants to gain the limelight by hook or crook.
 Recently, she targeted a member of the Central Ruet-e-Hilal Committee, Mufti Abdul Qavi.
 She posted her selfies and videos with Qavi in a Karachi hotel room and consequently Mufti had to lose his Ruet-e-Hilal Committee membership and Pakistan Tehreek-e-Insaf membership.

 Later, Qavi started threatening Baloch for ruining his career, as the model claimed.
 There are rumors that Mufti Qavi is involved in Qandeel’s murder case.
 Reacting on her killing, Qavi said her murder is a lesson for others.
 No one should make the mockery of the ulema.
 However, he condemned her murder saying he had forgiven her for her acts.